atharvakokane/atharvakokane.github.io/projects.md

     return not stack
 {% endhighlight %}

-<br />**30th september:** i know, i didn't practice for a week... i was busy ok. well anyways, here is the code for the <a href="https://leetcode.com/problems/remove-element/description/">remove element</a> program.
+<br />**30th september:** i know, i didn't practice for a week... i was busy ok. well anyways, here is the code for the <a href="https://leetcode.com/problems/remove-element/description/" target= _blank >remove element</a> program.

 {% highlight python %}
 class Solution: